autocrypt/autocrypt/doc/level1.rst

 secret and public keys, so that users can encrypt mail without specialized knowledge.

-This spec introduces an Autocrypt header that transfers information about a sender's :term:`public key` in all their emails.
-Autocrypt provides a set of rules to track this information per communication peer.
-This provides unambiguous information during message composition on whether encryption is a) possible and b) recommended for a given set of recipients.
+This spec introduces an :ref:`Autocrypt header <autocrypt-header>` that transfers information about a sender's :term:`public key` in all their emails.
+Autocrypt provides a :ref:`set of rules <update-peer-state>` to track this information per communication peer.
+This provides :ref:`guidance <recommendation>` during message composition on whether encryption is a) possible and b) recommended for a given set of recipients.
 The design relies on in-band communication for key discovery, thereby avoiding a dependency on external infrastructure like